 by Usman Shaikh

-U.S. Law Group was recently retained by a group of investors seeking legal and business guidance on a capital investment in an India-based mixed martial arts (MMA) league expanding into the U.S. market in 2016, led by, among others, two-time boxing champion Amir Khan, as announced in this ESPN article.
+U.S. Law Group was recently retained by a group of investors seeking legal and business guidance on a capital investment in an India-based mixed martial arts (MMA) league expanding into the U.S. market, led by, among others, two-time boxing champion Amir Khan, as announced in this ESPN article.